andrewwkimm/RAWG-Data-Pipeline/README.md

 ![pipeline](images/architecture.png)

-The pipeline is orchestrated by Airflow in the following steps:
+The pipeline is orchestrated by Prefect in the following steps:
 1. The data is extracted and parsed from RAWG's API
 2. A connection to Google Storage is programmatically made to load the data into it
 3. Data modeling is done through dbt for use in Big Query